Kriaa89/VivaFit/readme.md

 - A personalized welcome message displaying the user's name.
 - A progress summary including total workouts completed and current fitness goals.
 - Recommended workout routines curated from the user's profile data, with optional AI insights available as a supporting feature.
-- A prominent “Start Workout” button for quick access.
+- A prominent "Start Workout" button for quick access.
 - A widget or reminder prompting the user to update their weekly weight, if due.

 **2️⃣ Profile Section:**